Blendify/blender-manual/blender_docs/manual/editors/3dview/transform/duplication/dupliverts.rst

 There are actually two approaches to modeling using *DupliVerts*.
-They can be used as an arranging tool, allowing us to model geometrical arrangements of objects (e.g. the columns of a Greek temple, the trees in a garden, an army of robot soldiers, the desks in a classroom).
+They can be used as an arranging tool, allowing to model geometrical arrangements of objects (e.g. the columns of a Greek temple, the trees in a garden, an army of robot soldiers, the desks in a classroom).
 The object can be of any object type which Blender supports.
 The second approach is to use them to model an object starting from a single part of it (e.g.